Naduvula Konjam Pakkatha Kaanom

 Naduvula Konjam Pakkatha Kaanom, abbreviated as NKPK, is a 2012 Indian Tamil-language black comedy film, written and directed by Balaji Tharaneetharan in his directorial debut.
 Produced by V. S. Rajkumar under the studio Leo Vision, the film stars Vijay Sethupathi and Gayathrie, as well as debutants Bagavathi Perumal, Rajkumar and Vigneshwaran.
 It revolves a man who experiences anterograde amnesia after a head injury two days before his wedding.
 His friends seek to ensure the wedding happens before he recovers, while concealing the incident from others.

 The music and background score of the film were composed by Ved Shankar and Siddharth Vipin, respectively.
 The cinematography was handled by C. Prem Kumar, on whose life the film was based, and editing was done by R. Govindaraj.
 The film was released on 30 November 2012 to positive reviews from critics, and became a box office success.
-It was remade five times – Pusthakamlo Konni Pageelu Missing (Telugu), Kwatle Satisha (Kannada), Medulla Oblangata (Malayalam), Shu Thayu?
-(Gujarati) and Dokyala Shot (Marathi).
+It was remade six times – Pusthakamlo Konni Pageelu Missing (Telugu), Kwatle Satisha (Kannada), Medulla Oblangata (Malayalam), Shu Thayu?
+(Gujarati), Suna Pila Tike Screw Dhila (Odia) and Dokyala Shot (Marathi).

 Plot

 C. Prem Kumar, T. K. Saraskanth "Saras", Balaji "Bhaji" Tharaneetharan, and Bagavathi "Bugs" Perumal are close friends.
-Prem is about to marry Dhanalakshmi "Dhana".
+Prem is about to marry Dhanalakshmi "Dhanu".
 Two days before his marriage, the friends decide to play cricket.
-Prem, attempting to catch a ball hit by Bhaji, drops it and falls on the back of his head but gets back up and says he is fine.
+Prem, attempting to catch a ball hit by Bhaji, falls and hits his head on the ground but gets back up and says he is fine.
 After the game, the friends realise that Prem has been muttering the events leading to his injury over and over again.
-Initially, they think Prem is trying to prank them but later at Bugs' house, they realise that Prem has temporary memory loss due to the injury and has forgotten the past year of his life including his upcoming marriage, Dhana, and even his bike that was stolen a few days back.
+Initially, they think Prem is trying to prank them but later at Bugs' house, they realise that Prem has temporary memory loss due to the injury and has forgotten the past year of his life including his upcoming marriage, Dhanu, and even his bike that was stolen a few days back.
 However, he still recognises his friends.

 The trio takes Prem to a local hospital where the doctor diagnoses him with anterograde amnesia or short-term memory loss and checks him into the hospital.
-They decide to keep his parents and Dhana uninformed.
+They decide to keep his parents and Dhanu uninformed.
 Bugs' boss arrives at the hospital and recounts the story of a man he knew who developed amnesia after an accident and never recovered.
 Petrified, the trio decides to leave Bhaji in charge of Prem for the night with the hope he will recover by the next day but the following morning he remains in the same condition.
-With his wedding reception that evening and the doctor not allowing him to get discharged, Prem is snuck out of the hospital by the trio.
+With his wedding reception that evening and the doctor not agreeing to discharge him, Prem is snuck out of the hospital by the trio.
 They take him to a hair salon to get him ready for the wedding but are shocked to see Prem's father there.
 However, they manage to conceal Prem's condition from him.
-They then take him to his home and, to their luck, nobody suspects anything amiss.
+They then take him to his home and nobody suspects anything.